atoonk/mysocketdocs/index.rst

           You can submit an issue or pull request on the `GitHub repository
           <https://github.com/NLnetLabs/rpkidoc/issues>`_,

-The main documentation is organised into the following sections:
+The main documentation is organized into the following sections:

 .. toctree::
    :maxdepth: 1